wp-plugins/disable-visual-editor-wysiwyg/readme.txt

 1. Here you can see the panel where you can disable the visual editor.

 == Changelog ==

+= 1.5.2 =
+* Only super admins can disable/enable the editor.
+Full screen button is now hidden when tinymce is disabled.

 = 1.5.1 =
 * Fixed meta-value duplication